 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-Editor's note: This guide was updated on Dec.
-15, 2022, with new information about the approval of omicron-specific boosters for young children.
+Editor's note: This guide was updated on May 30.
+2023, with new CDC recommendations.

 Also of Interest: